 I know it’s not easy it’s a process of elimination but you got to get in there.
 Dive deep into it and find the solution to your problem.
 Almost everyone faces this type of car stereo problem.
 Hope you can solve the issue now.

 The quality of the amplifier is a big factor in whether or not it will overheat.
 In general, cheaper amplifiers waste more power than they actually produce sound.
 As a result, they tend to overheat more quickly.
 Amplifiers with higher quality, such as those from JBL or Alpine, are more efficient.
 It is one of the common car stereo problems.

 They are designed to use electrical power.
 Your car’s alternator battery will be pulled off more efficiently, so all you’ll hear is music.
 There is no heat issue because they don’t emit heat.

 In most cases, heat problems are caused by mismatching speakers with amplifiers.
-The load that the speaker’s presentation to the amplifier so that it matches exactly what the amplifier is designed to run.
-If it’s too low the amplifiers going to put out too much power too much heat.
+The load that the speaker’s presentation to the amplifier it matches exactly what the amplifier is designed to run.
+If it’s too low the amplifiers going to put out too much power and too much heat.

 To make sure it’s as efficient as it can be and to put out as much power as possible, the other key factor is to have a proper installation resistance.

 A lot of customers like taking their ground because they’re afraid to drill a hole in their car if they have two smaller gauges of wire or if their wire is not connected correctly.
 The wire is wrapped around a seatbelt bolt or attached to an existing screw.
 The paint sitting on it does not conduct electricity.
 It will not pass through the ground.
 Wires should touch bare metal.
 A good ground is actually sanded metallic, so you never want to purchase one.